civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(2)** Paragraph (e) of the definition **court** in section 103 of the Act is replaced by the following:

-    the Supreme Court of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**;
+    the Supreme Court of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador;

 ### Extradition Act